Christine Darby // Published: June 2024 // Updated: August 2024

 Text Length

 • Myths: (1) Short content is thin content.
-OR (2) Long content is needed to rank.
+OR (2) Longer content is needed to rank.

-• Reality: “Thin content” refers to low-quality or low-value content, not a certain number of words.
-SEO tools often count a page’s words, leading to the misconception that “text length” affects indexing or ranking.
+• Reality: According to Google, “thin content” refers to low-quality or low-value content, not a certain number of words.
+But some SEO tools count words, leading to the misconception that “text length” affects indexing or ranking.

 To demonstrate there is no ideal blog post length, we wrote a 290-word post on “SEO word count.”
 The post performs well enough to challenge the notion that content length matters.
 While a longer article might capture more search terms, our goal was not to be exhaustive but to illustrate the point.

-Additionally, some creatives are told their homepages can’t rank without “more text” or “FAQ sections.”
+Additionally, creatives are often told their homepages can’t rank without “more text” or “FAQ sections.”
 This is simply not true.
-Your homepage can be as simple as you like, especially for brand searches.
-And there are numerous examples of blog posts with “less than 300 words” that attract thousands of organic visitors month after month, even in niches traditionally dominated by long-form content.
+For artists, a simple homepage can suffice, especially for brand searches.
+And you can find numerous examples of blog posts with “less than 300 words” that attract thousands of organic visitors month after month, even in niches traditionally dominated by long-form content.

 URLs